pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

-4. A. Within a human mind, there are sets of ideas so related to thoughts of propositional truths that an ordered set of ideas {1,2,3,…}operating in accord with a tendency to produce thoughts of propositions framed by an ordered set of connectives {c, d, e, . . .
+4. A. Within a human mind, there are sets of ideas so related to thoughts of propositional truths that an ordered set of ideas
+    $1,2,3,…$operating in accord with a tendency to produce thoughts of propositions framed by an ordered set of connectives $c, d, e, . . .
-    } has this relation R to acts of thinking a proposition P just in case {1, 2 ,3, . . .} and {c, d, e, . . . } contain all the ideas
+    $ has this relation R to acts of thinking a proposition P just in case $1, 2 ,3, . . .$ and $c, d, e, . . . $ contain all the ideas
     and proposition framing tendencies that are essentially individually necessary and jointly sufficient to cause thoughts of P.

-B. In God’s understanding sets of ideas are related to truths in such a way that an ordered set of ideas {A, B, C, . . .} and an ordered set of connectives {c, d, e, . . .}has R\* to a truth just in case {A, B, C, .
+B. In God’s understanding sets of ideas are related to truths in such a way that an ordered set of ideas $A, B, C, . . .$ and an ordered set of connectives $c, d, e, . . .$has R\* to a truth just in case $A, B, C, .
-. . }and {c, d, e, . . .} contain all and only the ideas and connectives from which the truth results.
+. . $and $c, d, e, . . .$ contain all and only the ideas and connectives from which the truth results.

 April 22nd, 2013 - Lecture